metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_revision_v1beta1_manifest.md

 Optional:

-- `convert` (String) Optional conversion method to be specified.'ToUpper' and 'ToLower' change the letter case of the input string.'ToBase64' and 'FromBase64' perform a base64 conversion based on the input string.'ToJson' converts any input value into its raw JSON representation.'ToSha1', 'ToSha256' and 'ToSha512' generate a hash value based on the inputconverted to JSON.
+- `convert` (String) Optional conversion method to be specified.'ToUpper' and 'ToLower' change the letter case of the input string.'ToBase64' and 'FromBase64' perform a base64 conversion based on the input string.'ToJson' converts any input value into its raw JSON representation.'ToSha1', 'ToSha256' and 'ToSha512' generate a hash value based on the inputconverted to JSON.'ToAdler32' generate a addler32 hash based on the input string.
 - `fmt` (String) Format the input using a Go format string.
 Seehttps://golang.org/pkg/fmt/ for details.
 - `join` (Attributes) Join defines parameters to join a slice of values to a string. (see [below for nested schema](#nestedatt--spec--environment--patches--type--string--join))
 - `regexp` (Attributes) Extract a match from the input using a regular expression. (see [below for nested schema](#nestedatt--spec--environment--patches--type--string--regexp))